You Passed! Thank you so much for helping us “Reduce the Risk”!

 Tell all your Serve Team members.

-Tell your Ministry Lead, then the Lead Pastor if they recommend a report should be made.
+Tell the designated ministry leader then the Lead Pastor if they recommend a report should be made.

 Ask them as many questions as you can to get full details about the abuse.